Section 01

 What Worked

 The Mutiny and LinkedIn surround effect worked.
-AEs reported contacts referencing Pendo content in conversations without being directly sent it.
-That is the signal you want from a 1:1 program.
+AEs reported that contacts were referencing Pendo content in conversations without being directly sent it.
+That's the signal you want from a 1:1 program.

-Weekly AE, SDR, and marketing account reviews kept everyone aligned and prevented duplicated outreach.
+Weekly AE, BDR, and marketing account reviews kept everyone aligned and prevented duplicated outreach.

 What I'd Change

 Get CS involved from week one.
-For expansion accounts, CS has relationship context and internal access that marketing and sales don't.
-I brought them in at phase three.
-That was too late.
+For expansion accounts, CS has relationship depth and internal access that marketing and sales don't.
+I brought them in at Phase 03.
+They should have been in the room during the account dossier build in month one.

 Section 07